IIITKalyaniFOSC/test_1/README.md

 # parking_system
- project on parking booking and spoting empty spaces in parking through deep learning.
+A very basic project on parking booking and spoting empty spaces in parking through deep learning.